saifislamrepos/Reactsetup/README.md

 # React initial setup
-Basic setup of react project with dev server and hot reload enabled
+Basic setup of react project with dev server and hot reload enabled, create component using node cli

 #npm install :
 install all the node packages first